NathanHarrington/dotfiles/README.md

             Set chrome to "remember where you left off" Install ublock origin for chrome
             Install surfingkeys for chrome

+### Launcher setup

+   gmrun does bash-style path completion and command history search out of the box.

+   Clone from: https://github.com/rtyler/gmrun or one of the newer forks

+   Run autogen.sh, then make, make install

+   Create mate keyboard shortcut for Alt+F3 with:
+      gmrun

 ### SSH Configuration: